Setup Your Board

 - Plug your board into a 5V wall / phone charger, or a computer, with a USB-C cable

 DCTransistorWiFi network and follow the WiFi setup prompts

 Boards can be powered with a USB-C cable or a battery with a JST-PH 2.0 connector.
-Either power source must provide 5 volts (5V) of power - providing more volts may damage your board, and fewer may cause LEDs to dim or blink out.
+Either power source must provide 5 Volts (5V) of power - more volts may damage your board, and fewer volts may cause LEDs to dim or blink out.

 The simplest power source is a USB-C cable attached to a phone charger or computer.
 Be sure to check your power supply, but most chargers will provide 5V.

 Alternatively, you can use a battery or alternative power supply that provides approximately 5V of power through a JST-PH 2.0 connection.
 For example, a 3x AA battery holder will provide sufficient power with three fully charged batteries.
 Caution: Batteries may drain quickly when powering the board alone.
 For continuous use, a stable power supply is recommended.